LaurenceA/SEMT20003/README.md

 * PyTorch is great for learning AI, because it exposes alot of the underlying concepts, and doesn't hide them under abstractions.
 * As we'll see, you can use PyTorch as GPU-enabled-numpy, so it is useful for many applications outside of traditional AI.
 * You're going to need PyTorch for the group project.
+* You won't need to install PyTorch.
+All the iPython notebooks in the taught material are presented using [Google Colab](https://colab.research.google.com).
+And you can do your group project there too!

 ## Exam (50% of total mark):
 * These exams are in Christmas, and examine the taught material from TB1.